-Conclusions In this paper we have proposed the combination of clustering and a state-of-the-art technique for knowledge gain and accuracy improvement in a complex pharmacokinetic prediction problem.
-By means of clustering we can identify patients' state and their future evolution, specify confidence intervals for each cluster prediction and discover important and meaningless patient' factors all the time.
+In this paper we have proposed the combination of clustering and a state-of-the-art technique for knowledge gain and accuracy improvement in a complex pharmacokinetic prediction problem.
+By means of clustering we can identify patients' state and their future evolution, specify confidence intervals for each cluster prediction and discover important and meaningless patient factors all the time.
 The power and versatility of the SVR machines allowed fast and reliable prediction schemes.

-Further work is tided up to benchmark Incremental Learning with SVR approaches and Non-Linear Mixed-Effects Modelling (NON-MEM) which is a commonly used method in population pharmacokinetics.
+Our future work is tided to benchmark Incremental Learning using SVR and Non-Linear Mixed-Effects Modelling (NONMEM) which is a commonly used method in population pharmacokinetics.